-The filing fees for bankruptcy are the same in every state, including Ohio: $335 to file under Chapter 7, and $310 to file under Chapter 13.
+The filing fees for bankruptcy are the same in every state, including Ohio: $338 to file under Chapter 7 and $313 to file under Chapter 13 ($335 to file under Chapter 7, and $310 to file under Chapter 13 until December 1, 2020).

 If your case is relatively straightforward, an attorney might quote you a flat fee.
 In other cases, an attorney might charge by the hour.
-Before you hire a lawyer, find out how he or she charges and get an estimate of your total bill for the case.
+Before you hire a lawyer, find out how the lawyer charges and get an estimate of your total bill for the case.